tyreepearson/field-workshops-terraform/docs/index.md

   - Make sure that all values of **instance_type** are set to a valid value
       - such as **"t2.small"** that is in the allowed_types list.

+???

+So this is creating the different mock files and use cases
 ---
 name: fail-mock
 # Create your Fail Mock